speedment/speedment-doc/pages/predicate.md

 | notIn          | `Set<V>`     |  !p.contains(field)        | the `Set<V>` does not contain the field

 {% include tip.html content = "
-Fields that are `null` will never fulfill any of the predicates.
+Fields that are `null` will never fulfill any of the predicates in the list above.
 " %}

 A {{site.data.javadoc.ComparableField}} implements the interface traits {{site.data.javadoc.HasReferenceOperators}} and {{site.data.javadoc.HasComparableOperators}}.